Licensing coronavirus update: 7 Jan - National lockdown

 View a summary of the main restrictions that are likely to be most relevant to your business during the national lockdown

-Licences to sell animals as pets are issued under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.
+Licences to breed dogs are issued under the Animal Welfare (Licensing of Activities Involving Animals) (England) Regulations 2018.

-- The number, frequency and/or volume of sales, or systematic and repeated transactions using the same means of advertising
+- The number, frequency and/or volume of sales

-Who doesn’t need a licence to sell animals as pets?
+Who doesn’t need a licence to breed dogs?